contiv-experimental/volplugin/docs/3_configuration.md

 		* `frequency`: the frequency between snapshots in Go's [duration notation](https://golang.org/pkg/time/#ParseDuration)
 		* `keep`: how many snapshots to keep
+	* `filesystem`: which filesystem to use.
+See below for how this works.
+* `filesystems`: Provides a map of filesystem -> command for volumes to use in the `filesystem` option.
+	* Commands are run when the filesystem is specified and the volume has not been created already.
+	* Each command must contain a `%`, which will be replaced with the block device to be used.
+Supply `%%` to use a literal `%`.
+	* Commands run in a POSIX (not bash, zsh) shell.
+	* If the `filesystems` block is omitted, `mkfs.ext4 -m0 %` will be applied to all volumes within this tenant.

 You supply them with `volcli tenant upload <tenant name>`.
 The JSON itself is provided via standard input, so for example if your file is `tenant2.json`: